GU-CLASP/GU-CLASP.github.io/content/pages/news/Public defence of Bill Noble's doctoral thesis/index.md

 ---

-Cordially welcome to the public defence of William Noble's doctoral thesis on Thursday 20 April, at 13:15 in room J222, Renströmsgatan 6, Faculty of Humanities.
+Cordially welcome to the public defence of William Noble's doctoral thesis on Thursday 20 April, at 13:15 in room J222, Renströmsgatan 6, Faculty of Humanities, or via Zoom: https://gu-se.zoom.us/j/61309889826.
 The title is "Semantic change in interaction: Studies on the dynamics of lexical meaning".

 Doctoral candidate: William Noble, University of Gothenburg